lincbrain/linc-archive/doc/design/linc_permissions.md

 #### CloudFront distribution with Origin Access Identity control for relevant S3 buckets

-- S3 Asset Bucket is served via a CloudFront distribution
 - User navigates to LINC Archive (i.e. `lincbrain.org`) to authenticate.
 Thereby the user hits a get_presigned_cookie/ API endpoint.
 In the endpoint response is a valid cookie that allows the user's browser to be able to access the asset via their browser.

 Render with hosted Neuroglancer